 Professional messaging surges 120% during lockdown

-Lockdown has resulted in a surge in usage of messaging apps.
-According to Kantar, WhatsApp usage increased by 40%, while Facebook usage increased 37%.
+Lockdown has resulted in a surge in the usage of messaging apps for both social and work purposes.
+According to Kantar’s Covid-19 barometer, published on 3rd April, WhatsApp usage increased by 40% during the first few weeks of lockdown, while overall Facebook usage increased by 37%.

 A separate study carried out by messaging and professional collaboration app Guild has also found a big spike in professional messaging, as people strive to stay connected with colleagues while working from home.